phakerjs/phaker.js/CONTRIBUTING.md

 ## Support

-`faker.js` relies on [commonJS](http://www.commonjs.org/) standard and supports both node.js and the browsers.
+`phakerjs` relies on [commonJS](http://www.commonjs.org/) standard and supports both node.js and the browsers.
 Keep this in mind, when modifying and/or extending the sources.

 ## Automation